Omar-Fares13/LOL-project/README.md

+---

+⚠️ **Note about `500 Internal Server Error`**

+If you encounter a `500 Internal Server Error` when trying any of the endpoints, it's likely because the Riot API key has expired.
+Riot’s development API keys expire every 24 hours, and while I do my best to update the key daily, there may occasionally be short periods of downtime if I forget or am unavailable.
+Thanks for your understanding!

+---

 # 🔹 RiotStats – League of Legends Player Stats API

 A backend API built with Node.js and Express that fetches and caches League of Legends player data using the Riot Games API.